sutoiku/puffin/RATIONALE.md

 - Higher business value

 ## Designed for transformation and analytics
-Most OLAP engines and cloud data warehousing platforms are designed to be used alongside data preparation tools for ETL and reverse ETL.
+Most OLAP engines and cloud data warehousing platforms are designed to be used alongside third-party data preparation tools for ETL and reverse ETL.
 PuffinDB is in and by itself a powerful data extraction, transformation, and loading tool, thanks to its extensive collection of database and application connectors, and its built-in data pipeline execution engine.

 **Benefits**:
 - Lower development costs